brianr747/platform/README.md

 worked with SQLAlchemy, no idea when it will be up and running.
 Creating a new branch for experiments.

+(I have now created a branch for SQLAlchemy.
+Since the code may be wildly non-functional, keep it out of the master branch until it looks functional.)

 ### Dynamic Loading

 Series are loaded with a single *fetch()* command that sits between user